Wednesday, May 27, 2020

 "I should like to add a few words, Mr. Speaker, with respect to the existing properties and especially the Sparks Street Mall.
 It is the government's intention that until Parliament's needs have been fully defined there will be no disturbances whatsoever of the existing properties.
 This will be especially true of the commercial operations on Sparks Street....I want to assure everyone involved that on the Mall it will be business as usual."

-Deputy Prime Minister Erik Nielsen designated the Experimental Farm, LeBreton Flats, the Natural Resources Canada complex on Booth; the Greenbelt and many other sites "National Interest Land Mass" properties, to protect them from redevelopment, and to stop the City from using the NCC as a land bank.
+5.)
+Prime Minister Mulroney and Deputy Prime Minister Erik Nielsen designated many sites in Ottawa "National Interest Land Mass" properties, to protect them from redevelopment.
 The City has identified 13,800 acres of the Greenbelt that could be removed from the Greenbelt and used for housing.
-The LeBreton Flats, Tunney's Pasture, Confederation Heights and vacant land along Woodridge Crescent near Bayshore Mall are also being redeveloped.

 House of Commons Debates Ottawa April 28, 1965.